zakimjz/zakimjz.github.io/pages/courses/datamining/assign4.md

 Implement ridge regression algorithm (Algo 23.3 on page 610), but using *batch* gradient descent to solve for $\mathbf{w}$, via equation (23.35).
-That is, instead of doing lines 5-7, just use eq (23.35) to compute the gradient, and then update the weight vector.
+That is, instead of doing lines 5-7, just use eq (23.35) to compute the gradient, and then update the weight vector as shown in the next equation after (23.35).
 Repeat until convergence.

 Use $\eta=1e-6$, but choose the appropriate regularization constant $\alpha$, based on the validation set, as follows:
 For each value of $\alpha$, first learn $\mathbf{w}$ on the